Responsive vs Adaptive Web Design

 - Designers have more control over the UX for appropriate devices.

-- On mobile, devices can sense the user’s environment.
+- On mobile devices, devices can sense the user’s environment.

 - Advertising can be optimized based on user data from smart devices.